 Ruth Benerito.
 Photo by Mary Jackson, courtesy the Lemelson-MIT Program. ©2003 Massachusetts Institute of Technology.

 Synthetic fibers, such as nylon and polyester, were invented in the 1930s and 1940s.
 While this was good news for anyone tasked with the chore of ironing—clothing made from these fibers needed no pressing—it was bad news for cotton farmers.
 Although cotton might be more comfortable against the skin and feel cooler in the summer, many consumers opted for the new, easy-care synthetic clothes.
-It has been said that Ruth Benerito (b.
-1916) saved the cotton industry with her discovery of a method for creating wrinkle-resistant cotton.
+It has been said that Ruth Benerito (1916–2013) saved the cotton industry with her discovery of a method for creating wrinkle-resistant cotton.

 Benerito grew up in New Orleans as Ruth Rogan.
 She completed high school at age 14 and entered H. Sophie Newcomb Memorial College of Tulane University at 15.
 She graduated from Newcomb during the Great Depression and hoped to do research, but jobs were scarce.
 Instead, she taught high school in Jefferson Parish, west of New Orleans.
 In addition to science and math, Benerito was assigned to teach driver’s education, even though she had never driven a car!

 Benerito’s invention helped the cotton fabric industry reinvent itself after World War II.
 Photo by Scott Bauer.
 Courtesy USDA Agricultural Research Service.